Cover Photo: Anibare Bay, Nauru.

 One of the Japanese WWII-era, double-barrelled anti-aircraft guns on Command Ridge.

 At 65 metres, Command Ridge is the highest point of Nauru.
 During the Japanese occupation, this was used as a lookout post.
-It’s possible to climb the overgrown ridge to reach a large double-barrelled anti-aircraft gun which is still on its original mount.
+It’s possible to climb the overgrown ridge to reach a large double-barreled anti-aircraft gun which is still on its original mount.

 A view of the hiking trail on Command Ridge.